drickcardiente1/Summer-Capstone-1/README.md

 # Summer-Capstone-1
-capstone 1 project with tea ear trio
+capstone 1 project with the ear trio